-Hello everyone, after struggling with google spreadsheet and the loading time, I decided to just take a print screen of my portfolio and post it on the Portfolio submeny.
+Hello everyone, after struggling with Google Sheets and the loading time, I decided to just take a print screen of my portfolio and post it on the Portfolio submenu.

-[PS: I neglect $ fluctuations since I will dollar-cost-average for many many years]
+[PS: I neglect $ fluctuations since I was doing dollar-cost-average for many many years]

 We have been very lucky for a long time

-People who entered the stock market after 2008 have been very lucky and I suspect that there is an irrational believe that stocks never go down.
-Far to often I see people saying that they buy a crappy stock and just wait until it bounces up again.
+People who entered the stock market after 2008 have been very lucky and I suspect that there is an irrational belief that stocks never go down.
+Far too often I see people saying that they buy a crappy stock and just wait until it bounces up again.
 As if stocks are just a bouncy ball that always will go up after going down.
-What people seem to fail to understand is that the market as a whole always goes up in the end, but isolated stocks don´t need to.
+What people fail to understand is that the market as a whole always goes up in the end, but isolated stocks don’t need to.
 Especially if you buy crap.

 What you need to understand

 My point is that we have been spoiled and few of us have experience with a solid bear market.
-Neither have I. However, for us dividend investors we can take a few actions to make sure we at least know our holdings.
+I don’t either.
+However, for us dividend investors, we can take a few actions to make sure we at least know our holdings.
 This is what I recommend: